valeriorizzi/OneOPES_tutorial/README.md

 ## Step 2: OneOPES comes to the rescue

 OneOPES uses a multi-replica architecture to stimulate an improved sampling.
 It typically uses 8 replicas (0–7), moving from **convergence-focused** (Replica 0) to **exploration-focused** (Replica 7).
-Higher exploration-focused replicas have the role to promote transition in phase space by accelerating multiple degrees of freedom, locally with with auxiliary CVs and globally with OPES MultiThermal.
+Higher exploration-focused replicas have the role to promote transition in phase space by accelerating multiple degrees of freedom, locally with auxiliary CVs and globally with OPES MultiThermal.
 The exploratory nature of higher replicas promotes transitions between metastable states that diffuse down the replica ladder through replica exchange.
 That bias alone may not to be able to build an external quasi-static potential that promotes reversible back and forth transitions.
 Instead, with the help of higher replicas, replica 0 gains in sampling variety and has a better chance to produce well converged free energy estimates.
 Note that, for the strategy to be effective, it is paramount that frequent exchanges occur between replicas.
 The replica exchange algorithm that we use has been implemented in GROMACS by Giovanni Bussi ([MolPhys 2014](http://dx.doi.org/10.1080/00268976.2013.824126)).

 ### 2.1 A OneOPES Example